 011- inside shutoff front- nominal change, extreme cases can cause “wooshy” feeling shot and loss of efficiency

-011 U Cup- inside shutoff front- nominal change, extreme cases can have slight loss of efficiency
+011 U Cup- inside shutoff front- nominal change, extreme cases can cause incomplete cycle of Nucleus Engine Bolt

-011 U Cup- inside shutoff rear- nominal change, extreme cases can have slight loss of efficiency
+011 U Cup- inside shutoff rear- nominal change, extreme cases can cause friction on Nucleus Engine Ram Shaft

 017- inside volume chamber front- nominal change